Staying healthy on safari. Tips & Insights for your Uganda safari trip

 • Do not travel at night unless you have to or are with the company of someone very accustomed to the area you are visiting.
 You do not want to attract bad characters who might want to take advantage of you.

 • Carrying large amount of cash.
 If you have to move with lots of cash, please conceal it properly so that no one can see it.
 You don’t know who might follow you and try to steal your money.
 This has happened to many people we know – who aren’t visitors.
 Being with some people or your guide will reduce the risk of being followed.
 Either way be smart about carrying solid cash.
-Here is an indepth look at how you can deal with cash while on safari.

 • Illegal substance use.
 This breaks the local law and has bad implications.
 Any questions regarding this should be asked and we’ll tell you everything concerning such items.